 When your infant wakes up in the middle of the night, a feeding is a soft, comforting routine for him.
-Whether he’s nursing or drinking from a bottle, his empty tummy becomes full and content, he is comforted by your presence, and the gentle sucking motion lulls him easily back to sleep.
-But chances are you’ll be ready to end this routine sooner than your baby.
+Whether he’s nursing or drinking from a bottle, his empty tummy becomes full and content; he is comforted by your presence, and the gentle sucking motion lulls him easily back to sleep.
+Chances are, however, that you’ll be ready to end this routine sooner than your baby.
 So when you’re ready to stop the nighttime feedings, how do you convince your baby that it’s time?

 First, you need to make sure your baby is developmentally ready to start sleeping for longer stretches without the extra nourishment.
 Most babies between 4 and 6 months of age get enough nutrition during the day that they don’t need to feed at night.
 If you’re not sure – or if your baby was premature or has been underweight – check with your doctor first.

 Once your baby is ready, you can try a number of different strategies to help your baby sleep for longer stretches through the night.